nvfp/Line-O-Saurus/README.md

 ## Usage

-> Make sure you have README.md at the root
+> Make sure you have README.md at the root of your repository.

 Copy this file `.github/workflows/lineosaurus.yml` to your repository.